About the KHC

 KHC's 3 Pillars

-In this video, KHC Advisory Council Chair Gerry van der Linden as he explains the inspiration behind KHC and its 3 pillars the Center is anchored on - INFORMATION, EDUCATION, POLITICAL GOVERNANCE.
+In this video, former KHC Advisory Council Chair Gerry van der Linden as he explains the inspiration behind KHC and its 3 pillars the Center is anchored on - INFORMATION, EDUCATION, POLITICAL GOVERNANCE.

 Meet the Advisory Council